 Dingle is Ireland’s largest Gaeltacht town where many speak Irish as their first language.
 Meet locals in the pub or shops and learn the 'cúpla focal' (a couple of words) to take home.
-If you’d like to go a step further, spend an enjoyable hour or two with a native speaker at the Díseart Centre of Irish Spirituality and Culture.
+If you’d like to go a step further, contact the Oidhreacht Chorca Dhuibhne who offer Irish language learning classes from beginners to advanced learners.

 Experience a horse ride that starts in the mountains of the Dingle Peninsula and rises to a panorama stretching as far as the Skelligs.
 Finish your excursion with an exhilarating gallop across the shoreline.
 This unforgettable experience with Dingle Horse Riding is sure to get the heart thumping.